Why Sales Funnels Work? (Principles of Effective Marketing)

 These offers might be in the form of some free information that’s of interest to them, a consultation, or even a free trial of your products.

+It doesn’t really matter what it is as long as it attracts only prospective buyers.
 As you are not selling anything yet, it won’t cost you nearly as much to gather an audience at this stage.

 So while you won’t see a return on your advertising investment immediately from the people who have engaged, you have now created a list of prospects that you can focus on in the later stages.